-That means that we need to have enough money on hand - not just to support our regular activities - but also to cover unexpected financial pressures, either to meet unplanned expenditure, or to cover unexpected shortfalls in income.
-The second is particularly important as our income comes almost exclusively from the Annual Renewal Fee (ARF) payments.
-The National Audit Offices assesses each year whether our reserves are sufficient to maintain our financial solvency and whether they support our judgement that GDC is a ‘going concern’.
-Their opinion is reported to Parliament as part of our annual accounts.
+All that means is that we need to have enough money on hand - not just to support our regular activities - but also to cover unexpected financial pressures, either to meet unplanned expenditure, or to cover unexpected shortfalls in income.
+The second is particularly important, as our income comes almost exclusively from the Annual Retention Fee (ARF) payments.

-We hold general reserves to meet costs we are committed to incurring, but which are not yet due for payment, such as future lease costs.
-But because that money is set aside for specific purposes, it’s not available to spend on other things and doesn’t help us manage any wider financial uncertainty.
+We hold general reserves to meet costs we are committed to incurring, but which are not yet due for payment, such as the depreciation on capital purchases that we pay off over several years and future lease costs.
+Because this money is set aside for specific purposes, it’s not available to spend on other things and doesn’t help us manage any wider financial uncertainty.
 In addition, we have free reserves which is money that has not been allocated for any activity or purpose.

 To ensure that we have prudent but not excessive free reserves, Council has decided that we should hold enough money that will allow us to effectively meet our obligations should we encounter any unplanned financial impact.
-They have set a target of 4.5 months of our expenditure for this, with a minimum level of three months and a maximum level of six months.
+They have set a target of 4.5 months of our expenditure for this, after considering any financial risk we are exposed to, with a minimum level of three months and a maximum level of six months.

 Our Reserves Policy has been set by Council where they have considered a number of factors in deciding our target level of free reserves, including: